 The characteristics of the Scheme are unusual and there are no readily available comparators to determine whether the costs incurred represent good value.

-However, as above, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, are centred on action around recovery of funds.
+However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, have been, as commented above, centred on potential recovery of funds.